 Eek!
 Mice!
-Before you find higher ground, grab a baseball bat, or set a toxic mouse trap, take a look at these humane mice trap ideas.
-Mice might be a bit scary, but they can easily be trapped, captured, and set free by using the following clever devices.
+Before you jump on a chair, grab a baseball bat, or set a lethal snap trap, take a look at these humane mouse trap ideas.
+Mice might be a bit scary, but there’s no need to hurt them., even if they venture into your home.
+Find out how to catch a mouse humanely (and then set it free) by using the following clever devices.

 PETA Humane "Smart" Mousetrap